 Courses Recently Taught

 Kenyon’s campus sits on glacial sediments marking the farthest extent of the Laurentide Ice Sheet, with glaciated till plains to our west and unglaciated Appalachian foothills to our east.
 Below these glacial sediments lies the Black Hand Sandstone, formed 350 million years ago from the erosion of the young and massive Appalachian Mountains.
 Through literary readings, local field trips, and hands-on activities, this course explores the geologic forces that have shaped Ohio’s landscape.
 Students will develop a connection to place through repeated field observations – including sketching, photography, and writing – of a location on Kenyon property.
 In addition, we will discuss topics such as the intersection between science and Indigenous knowledge, diversity and representation in outdoor spaces, and science communication.
-This course counts toward the major in the cultures, societies and environments requirement.
+This counts toward the cultures, societies and environments requirement for the major.
 This interdisciplinary course does not count toward the completion of any diversification requirement.
-This interdisciplinary course does not count toward the completion of any diversification requirement.
 Offered every other fall.
-No prerequisites.
+No prerequisite.

 This course examines contemporary environmental problems, introducing the major concepts pertaining to human interactions with the biosphere.
 We explore this interaction on both local and global scales.
 Course topics include basic principles of ecology (flows of energy, cycling of matter and the role of feedback), the impacts of human technology, the roots of our perceptions about and reactions to nature, the social and legal framework for responding to problems, and economic issues surrounding environmental issues.
 We discuss methods for answering questions regarding the consequences of our actions and, using a systems approach, focus on methods for organizing information to evaluate complex issues.
 The course is three-quarters discussion and lecture and one-quarter workshop.
 The workshops include field trips, experience with collecting data, and application of systems thinking.
 This course taken at Kenyon, paired with any biology course, counts toward the natural science diversification requirement.
 This course is required for the major.
 No prerequisite.
 Offered every year.